valmadera/SQL_project_data_job_analysis/README.md

 *Graph built on Excel by Valeria Madera*

 ### 3. In which countries are the top-paying opportunities for any remote job in data analysis?
 What are their demand?
 To identify the top-paying countries for remote jobs in the field I filtered by country, where the count of offers was over 4, focusing on remote jobs.
-This query highlights the high-paying countries, regardless of job'sposition.
+This query highlights the high-paying countries, regardless of job position.

 ```sql
 SELECT